Lindsey Graham: 2002

+In 2001, Bob Dole signed on as the chairman of the national steering committee for Graham's campaign for the U.S. Senate.
 In 2002, longtime U.S. senator Strom Thurmond decided to retire.
 Graham ran to succeed him and won the Republican primary unopposed.
-In the general election, he defeated Democratic nominee Alex Sanders, the former president of the College of Charleston and former chief judge of the South Carolina Court of Appeals, 600,010 votes (54%) to 487,359 (44%).
-Graham thus became South Carolina's first new U.S. senator since Fritz Hollings in 1966.
+In the general election, he defeated Democratic nominee Alex Sanders, former president of the College of Charleston and former chief judge of the South Carolina Court of Appeals, 54.40% to 44.19%.
+Before the election, Graham promised to serve no more than two six-year terms in office.
+He became South Carolina's first new U.S. senator since Fritz Hollings in 1966.

 2008

-When Graham ran for a second term in 2008, he was challenged in the Republican primary by National Executive Committeeman of the South Carolina Republican Party, Buddy Witherspoon.
-Graham defeated him by 186,398 votes (66.82%) to 92,547 (33.18%), winning all but one of South Carolina's 46 counties.
-He then defeated the Democratic nominee, pilot and engineer Bob Conley, in the general election, 1,076,534 votes (57.53%) to 790,621 (42.25%), having outspent Conley by $6.6 million to $15,000.
+Graham ran for a second term in 2008, and was challenged in the Republican primary by National Executive Committeeman of the South Carolina Republican Party, Buddy Witherspoon.
+Graham won renomination, 66.82% to 33.18%, winning all but one of South Carolina's 46 counties.

+In the general election, Graham defeated Democratic nominee Bob Conley, a pilot and engineer, 57.53% to 42.25%.
+He outspent Conley, $6.6 million to $15,000.